xolvio/meteor-github-stub/README.md

-# github-fake
+# github-stub
-A fake for use in testing Meteor apps.
-Fakes the oauth calls amongst other APIs.
+A stub for use in testing Meteor apps.
+Stubs the oauth calls and allows you to fake stub more.

 ##Usage:

 If you are using GitHub authentication, add this package like this:

-`meteor add xolvio:github-fake`
+`meteor add xolvio:github-stub`

 Your app will no longer authenticate with GitHub in development mode and will authenticate with a fake user even if you do not have an internet connection.
 This package does not affect production